+Most services will continue to be offered remotely.
 Patrons can explore the Remote Supports page to learn the many other ways Library staff are working to support our community during this time.

 - The UTM Shuttle Bus services to/from the St. George campus and Sheridan College is suspended through the traditional academic year of September 2020 through April 2021 and no related fee for that period will be assessed.

 - The U-Pass service, offering unlimited fare-free rides on MiWay (Mississauga Transit), will be maintained for UTM students (excluding the MMPA and MFAcc programs) through the academic year of September 2021 through April 2022 by the University of Toronto Mississauga Students’ Union and the University of Toronto Mississauga Association for Graduate Students.

 - MiWay, Brampton Transit, Oakville Transit, GO Transit and the Toronto Transit Commission municipal services are expected to continue operations.
 Visit the Mississauga Transit MiWay site for additional details and updated transit schedules.
 All riders are curretly required to wear non-medical face masks or coverings on all MiWay buses.
 Children under the age of two and people with disabilities or a medical condtion that prevents them from wearing a mask will not be required to wear one.

 - The UTM Express Service (Route 199) between the Brampton Gateway Terminal and UTM has been suspended until further notice, although regular services using a combination of Brampton Transit and MiWay remain in service.